1 - Overview

 • Search Engine provides Elasticsearch Enterprise version and OpenSearch version.

-• Elasticsearch Enterprise’s software license uses a user-owned license (BYOL, Bring Your Own License), and the software license policy in cloud environments must follow the supplier’s policy.
+• Elasticsearch Enterprise’s software license uses a Bring Your Own License (BYOL), and the software license policy in cloud environments must follow the supplier’s policy.

 Search Engine Cluster consists of multiple master nodes and data nodes.
-Data nodes can be installed from a minimum of 1 up to a maximum of 10, and are usually installed with three or more.
-If a separate master node is not installed, the data node also performs the role of the master node, and up to 10 can be installed.
-When a separate master node is installed, data nodes can be up to 50.
+Data nodes can be installed from a minimum of 1 up to a maximum of 10, and are usually installed with 3 or more.
+If a master node is not installed separately, the data node also performs the role of the master node and can be installed up to a maximum of 10.
+When a master node is installed separately, data nodes can be up to 50.

 Provided Features